-Outboard Technical Rules Chair: Troy Nelson (720) 270-7529
+Outboard Technical Rules Chair: Troy Nelson (720) 270-7529 Ken Scoville (303) 440-0854

-Note: Please refer inboard technical questions to Dave Rankin & outboard technical questions to Troy Nelson.
+Note: Please refer inboard technical questions to Dave Rankin & outboard technical questions to Troy Nelson or Ken Scoville.

-RULES Approved 04/15/2020
+RULES Approved 05/15/2022

 WHEREAS it has been the intention of the rules committee to make "minor" adjustments to the rules each year so that no boat shall be left behind because of a said rules change.